Nadia El Fani: Career until 2011

 Nadia El Fani was born to a French mother and a Tunisian father.
 Her father Béchir El Fani was one of the leaders of the Tunisian Communist Party after independence.
 He appeared in her film Ouled Lenine.
 She is the sister of cinematographer Sofian El Fani.

 She began working in cinema as an intern in 1982 in the film Misunderstood by Jerry Schatzberg, shot in Tunisia.
 Next, she became assistant director and worked with, amongst others, Roman Polanski, Nouri Bouzid, Romain Goupil and Franco Zeffirelli.
 In 1990, she directed her first short film and created her first video production company in Tunisia, Z’Yeux Noirs Movies, to produce and direct her films in this country.
 Being close to Tunisian militant feminist groups, she began making documentaries in 1993 with Femmes Leader du Maghreb and Tanitez-moi.

-El Fani relocated to Paris in 2002, during the postproduction of her first long fiction film, Bedwin Hacker.
+El Fani relocated to Paris in 2002, during the postproduction of her first long fiction film, the comedy Bedwin Hacker.
 She wanted to escape the regime of Ben Ali, Tunisian society which she felt was becoming more conservative due to the pressure of Islamists, and the threats she received for two controversial scenes in Bedwin Hacker.
 Thereafter she directed several documentaries, including Ouled Lenine in 2008.
 In the autumn of 2009, El Fani was diagnosed with breast cancer, and began chemotherapy treatment, causing hair loss.